 Residents recovering from Casa Grande Estates deaths, concerned about July Fourth safety

-SANTA MARIA, Calif. - In the days since the killings at Casa Grande Estates, residents there need peace and quiet so they can begin to heal.
+SANTA MARIA, Calif. - In the days since the killings at Casa Grande Estates, residents there say they need peace and quiet so they can begin to heal.

 But as we get close to July Fourth, the sounds of illegal fireworks have neighbors reliving the tragedy.